dafny-lang/dafny/docs/DafnyRef/Types.md

 A method can be declared as ghost by preceding the declaration with the keyword `ghost` and as static by preceding the declaration with the keyword `static`.
-The default is non-static (i.e., instance) and non-ghost.
+The default is non-static (i.e., instance) for methods declared in a type and non-ghost.
 An instance method has an implicit receiver parameter, `this`.
 A static method M in a class C can be invoked by `C.M(…)`.